 Discover the Symptoms of an overcharged AC system

-2. An overcharged AC system has extremely high pressures
+An overcharged AC system builds extremely high pressures that can damage the compressor

 The high pressure can cause weak points or old components to fail and start leaking.
 If you recently added too much refrigerant and now have leaks, overcharging is likely the cause.

-Too much refrigerant leads to extremely high pressures that make it very difficult for the compressor to start, causing the clutch or belt to squeal.
+Too much refrigerant leads to extremely high pressures that make it very difficult for the compressor to spin, causing the clutch or belt to squeal.

-6. The Relief Valve Opens To Blow Off Excess Refrigerant
+The Relief Valve Opens To Blow Off Excess Refrigerant, But That’s Only a Temporary Save

 The AC system has to work harder to overcome the high head pressures when overcharged, consuming more energy and resulting in lower fuel mileage than normal.